hello-nav/hello-nav/public/README.md

 ## 🗺 Features

-- Access 300+ Popular Apps
+- Effortlessly access over 300 curated apps
-- Easily Open GitHub Link
+- One-click navigation to GitHub links
-- Powerful Keyword Search
+- Powerful and intuitive keyword search
-- Flexible List & Category Views
+- Flexible list and category views, tailored to you
-- Mark Your Favorite Apps
+- Instantly access your favorite apps with bookmarks
-- Navigate Through Categories With Sidebar
+- Elegant and efficient sidebar navigation
-- Full Dark Mode Support
+- Full support for Dark Mode, easy on the eyes
-- Chrome New-Tab Integration
+- Seamlessly integrated into Chrome’s new tab, ready for your next idea

 ## 🎨 Design Overview